waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Ilex Forest FARFETCH'D Puzzle
 - **Objective:** Herd the FARFETCH'D back to the apprentice at (7, 28).
 - **Learned Mechanics & Rules:**
+  - **KEY INSIGHT:** The solution is not about relative direction ("behind") but about stepping on specific trigger tiles.
+The bird's facing direction might just be a distraction or a clue for which trigger tile is active.
   - The FARFETCH'D moves to pre-scripted locations.
 Its movement is triggered by player interaction from specific tiles, not just a general direction of approach (e.g. 'from behind').
   - The specific tile the player stands on when interacting appears to be the trigger for pre-scripted movements, not just the general direction of approach.
-  - Some interactions cause it to move to a new spot, while others cause it to disappear entirely, likely resetting its position.
   - Stepping on twig piles causes the FARFETCH'D to change its facing direction.
 The direction it turns is specific to the twig pile, not simply towards the sound.
   - The FARFETCH'D can change its facing direction spontaneously between turns without any player input.
+  - Some interactions cause it to move to a new spot, while others cause it to disappear entirely, likely resetting its position.
+  - **(Turn 6701):** Stepping on the twig at (14, 26) and returning to (15, 26) caused the FARFETCH'D at (20, 24) to turn from 'down' to 'left'.
+  - **(Turn 7032):** The systematic search revealed the FARFETCH'D at a new, previously unknown location: (29, 22), facing left.
   - **(Turn 8600):** Discovered a forced movement/spinner tile.
 Stepping on (23, 22) caused a slide left to (21, 22).
-  - **(Turn 6701):** Stepping on the twig at (14, 26) and returning to (15, 26) caused the FARFETCH'D at (20, 24) to turn from 'down' to 'left'.
-  - **(Turn 7032):** The systematic search revealed the FARFETCH'D at a new, previously unknown location: (29, 22), facing left.
   - **(Turn 8680):** Interacting with the FARFETCH'D at (15, 25) from (15, 24) caused it to move to (15, 29).
-- **Hypothesis (Interaction from front - FAILED):** Interacting with the FARFETCH'D at (15, 25) from the tile directly in front of it (15, 24) while it faces left will trigger a movement event.
-  - **Test:** Stood at (15, 24), faced down, and pressed 'A'.
-  - **Result:** Simple dialogue "FARFETCH'D: Kwaa!" appeared.
-The FARFETCH'D did not move, but it turned to face up.
-  - **Conclusion:** Hypothesis disproven.
-Interacting from the front is not the solution for this orientation.
-The bird's turning provides a new clue.

 ## Ruins of Alph Kabuto Chamber Puzzle
 - **Objective:** Assemble the 16 pieces into a 4x4 image of Kabuto.